ECB to flesh out asset-purchase plan it hopes will buoy euro zone

 To impress markets, Draghi could make a binding commitment to expand the balance sheet to a more specific level, though that is unlikely.

-However, the ECB president will need to signal that the bank is ready to do more in order to sustain a depreciation in the euro EUR=, which is trading near two-year lows, in a fall that could help lift inflation off rock-bottom levels.
+However, the ECB president will need to signal that the bank is ready to do more in order to sustain a depreciation in the euro, which is trading near two-year lows, in a fall that could help lift inflation off rock-bottom levels.

 A Reuters poll of analysts showed the euro will weaken further over the coming year, with the possibility of further ECB stimulus dragging down the currency.